Penn Students: Volunteer & Employment Opportunities

 Masters Students Starting Hourly Rate: $12.00

 Join Netter Center staff and fellow students working in University-Assisted Community Schools (UACS) and with community organizations in West Philadelphia!
-We offer both work-study and volunteer opportunities.
-To get involved, see the contacts for various programs below.
-For more information on work opportunities, please visit the Student Emploment Office Job Search website and type keyword 'Netter Center.'
+We offer work-study, non work-study, and volunteer opportunities.
+To get involved, see the contacts for various programs in the link below.
+For more information on work opportunities, please visit the Student Employment Office Jobs Database and type keyword 'Netter Center.'

 Agatston Urban Nutrition Initiative

-The Agatston Urban Nutrition Initiative (AUNI) offers nutrition-based and hands-on school day, after school, and summer learning opportunities for more than 10,000 students and their families at over 16 West and Southwest Philadelphia public schools.
-AUNI’s approach to nutrition education includes hands-on experiences for students to grow, cook, consume, and sell healthy foods.
+The Agatston Urban Nutrition Initiative (AUNI) offers nutrition-based, hands-on school day, after school, and summer learning opportunities for more than 10,000 students and their families at over 16 West and Southwest Philadelphia public schools.
 Its cooking and gardening clubs and youth-run fruit stands connect school day and after school learning activities for K-12 students, and incorporate the academic work of Penn students and faculty.
-AUNI also boasts a robust Adult Senior Nutrition Program (ASNP) that teaches nutrition education classes at a variety of senior community centers, low-income housing units, shelters, and healthcare institutions throughout West and Southwest Philadelphia.
+AUNI also boasts a robust Adult Senior Nutrition Program (ASNP) that teaches nutrition education classes throughout Philadelphia.

 Contact: Yvonne Jones, email@example.com